SAPH1TE/SAPH1TE/README.md

   =====================
          WELCOME!
   =====================

-  For anyone reading the code: Shoutout 2 u!
+  - For anyone reading the code: Shoutout 2 u!

-  This took a while 'cause GitHub blocks some CSS workarounds in markdown files.
+  - This took a while 'cause GitHub blocks some CSS workarounds in markdown files.
-  But i would say it paid off...
+  - But i would say it paid off...

-  Wanna collab, vibe, or talk?
+  - Wanna collab, vibe, or talk?
 Discord’s open: **@saph1te**

   ======================
       COLOR PALLETE
   ======================
-  Theme: Jolly
+  Theme: "Jolly"
-  Although i had to use radical for trophies because Jolly is not currently supported

   Dark Purple Base:
     HEX:  291B3E
     RGB:  41, 27, 62